Close

 Online Paperwork

 Many academic resources that were previously only available in person are now available online (e.g., sample course plans, list of approved major electives, internship paperwork).
+Increasing convenience and accessibility to documentation would support timely action.

 Website Demo